textpattern/textpattern-toolbelt/README.md

 ### Step 6: Commit history and versions

-Commit all changes with commit message such as `HISTORY and version numbers for x.y.z`.
+Commit all changes with commit message of the format `HISTORY and version numbers for x.y.z`.

 ### Step 7: Bump official version